 - a system of $n$ storage devices, called nodes.

 The configuration of the nodes satisfies the following conditions:

 - Each node stores $\alpha$ symbols of the file.

 - Any $k$ nodes contains sufficient information to recover the file.

-- When a node fails, any $d$ other nodes will each sends it $\beta$ symbols to repair.
+- When a node fails, some $d$ other nodes will each send it $\beta$ symbols to repair the failing node.

 The code is named regenerating mainly due to the last bullet point—the nodes regenerate themselves.

 The theory of regenerating codes concerns the relation among $n, k, d, \alpha, \beta, M$.
 For example, since any $k$ nodes contain $k\alpha$ symbols and can recover the file, the file size $M$ is at most $k\alpha$.
 Similarly, since $d\beta$ symbols repair a failing node, the node size $\alpha$ is at most $d\beta$.
 (Exercise) One can also show that $k - 1$ nodes ($\alpha$) plus $d - k + 1$ help messages ($\beta$) is at least $M$.
 There is a family of bounds of this type.
 They are called cut-set bounds and restrict where those parameters can live.